amazon-archives/aws-dynamodb-mars-json-demo/README.md

+## Note
+This repository has been archived and may be deleted at any time.
+You have been warned.

 ## Features
 Easily store and index the images of Mars published by NASA Jet Propulsion Laboratory.
 This project includes a Java application for storing the data in DynamoDB or DynamoDB Local and a frontend web application for interacting with and display the images.
 Provides an example of how to store JSON data in DynamoDB using the low-level Java SDK and query data from DynamoDB using the DynamoDB Document SDK for JavaScript.